Courtney (“Corey”) Vincent Holmes

 Flexible, based on the interests and needs of the organization and students.
 Dance, Acting, Movement-based theatre (Laban), Classical theatre,dramaturgy, and workshops for performers with special needs are areas of specialty.
 Arts Integrated workshops can be collaboratively tailored with instructors for integrating theatre into non-art subjects, thus providing opportunity to share techniques which can be used in the classroom beyond residency.
 She is passionate about working with theatre educators to implement Social-emotional aspects into their arts curriculum.

-Sample Program #2: So Much More Than (penta)Meter! ~In this workshop we will do a physical component to putting Shakspeare’s meter and use of rhetoric into our bodies.
+In this workshop we will do a physical component to putting Shakespeare’s meter and use of rhetoric into our bodies.
 Students will explore iambic pentameter, rhetorical devices like polyptoton, zeugma, anaphora, etc, and use the text to inform physical choices and characterization, workshopping these further through scene and monologue work.
 This workshop is best suited for students 13 and up.

 Audiences